QingTian1927/SearTxT-and-Texter/README.md

 If SearTxT finds any matches, it will print out the results on the screen.
 Simply use your mouse to scroll through the result list.

 ## Conversion
 As of version `1.0`.
 Texter officially supports `.docx` and `.pdf` files.
-However, conversion from `.pdf` to plain text, especially from files with a large number of non-latin characters, can be rather unreliable as it can break the formatting of the original documents.
+However, conversion from `.pdf` to plain text, especially from files with a large number of non-Latin characters, can be rather unreliable as it can break the formatting of the original documents.

 Unofficially, Texter by default can also *try to* convert the following file formats:
 ```